orellazri/website/content/posts/2025-06-21-rag-pipeline-chat-with-my-obsidian-vault.md

     .collect::<Result<Vec<String>, _>>()?;
 ```

-We use the `embedding MATCH` clause to find the most similar vectors to the query embedding, and return the contents (the original text that was embedded).
+I used the `embedding MATCH` clause to find the most similar vectors to the query embedding, and return the contents (the original text that was embedded).
 This then lets the LLM generate a response based on the context of the most similar chunks.

 For the actual text generation, I integrated with **Ollama**, which provides a simple API for running various models locally.
 I chose `gemma3:1b` because I wanted an extremely lightweight model to test things quickly.